mikechappelow/klink/README.md

 library(klink)
 ```

-In the future we will host these types of packages in our internal
+In the future we will host these types of packages in our internal Posit
-RStudio Package Manager environment.
+Package Manager environment.

 ## Current Functions